 - The single cub we were able to observe with this pride was in very poor condition, it appeared to be malnourished.

-The single cub that was part of this pride can be observed in the center of the picture.
-It is lying down in between the two lionesses with its head resting against the shoulder of the one lioness.
-We were able to observe that lion cub was not very healthy and it appeared very thin.
+A single cub that was part of this pride can be observed in the center of the picture.
+Additionally, it is lying down in between the two lionesses with its head resting against the shoulder of the one lioness.
+Indeed, we were able to observe that lion cub was not very healthy and it appeared very thin.

 The Mara River

-After observing the lions we ventured off towards the Mara River.
+After observing the lions, we ventured off towards the Mara River.
 The Mara River is world famous for being the best location in the world to observe the great migration of wildebeest.
 Unfortunately, the wildebeest do not enjoy it so much because they must try and cross the river while being attacked by giant African crocodiles.
+Indeed, the giant crocodiles were there waiting.

 As we were scouting around the banks of the Mara river, suddenly our guide swerved of the trail and began directly driving into the brush.
 This made us a bit nervous….